Deliberate Practice series, by Jon Frederickson:

 - When You Feel Disorganized or Incompetent as a Beginning Therapist: What to do about it

-Self Supervision in ISTDP, by Jon Frederickson
+Self Supervision for Therapists, by Jon Frederickson

 It’s not the right way: how deliberate performance can improve performance: An interview with Scott Miller, by Alex Millham.